crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/FormContainer.rst

 .. java:constructor:: public FormContainer(ViewGroup layout, List<DatatypeWidget<EhrDatatype>> widgets, int index)
    :outertype: FormContainer

-   This class represents a Form Container.
-It contains the list of \ :java:ref:`DatatypeWidget`\  widgets included in a Form along with the layout that you can use for rendering them.
+   Creates a new Form Container

-   :param layout: the layout
+   :param layout: the layout the layout containing all the \ :java:ref:`DatatypeWidget`\
-   :param widgets: the widgets
+   :param widgets: the list of the \ :java:ref:`DatatypeWidget`\
-   :param index: the index
+   :param index: the index of this form

 Methods
 -------